penumbra-zone/UIPs/README.md

-# Celestia Improvement Proposals (CIPs)
+# Penumbra Improvement Proposals (UIPs)

-See [/cips/README.md](./cips/README.md) for an overview of the CIP process.
+See [/uips/README.md](./uips/README.md) for an overview of the UIP process.

-See the [WGs directory](./cips/wgs/README.md) for Working Groups within the CIP process.
+See the [WGs directory](./uips/wgs/README.md) for Working Groups within the UIP process.